 What Can You Do As a Parent?

-If other students are also harassed by the same bully, encourage their parents to speak up to school officials.
+- If the same bully has been targeting other students as well as your child, encourage their parents to speak up to school officials.
 School representatives are more likely to respond immediately if they see the problem as widespread.